rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/01-introduction.rst

 Introduction
 ========================

 Thanks for making the time attending today's workshop!
 We hope it provides value for you.
-All of the workshop content is deployed in AWS.
+All of the workshop content is deployed in :aws:`AWS<ec2>`.
 To participate in the workshop you'll need a laptop with the following capabilities:

 - Browse to public IP addresses without interference
 - SSH to public IP addresses without interference